steverobbins/magedownload-cli/README.md

 MageDownload CLI
 ===

-A PHP tool to automated Magento release and patch downloads
+A PHP tool to automate Magento release and patch downloads

 # Installation